suryapratapsinghsuryavanshi/solverjs/README.md

     console.log(solverjs.remainder(5, 2));
     // The output is : 1

+### isFibonacci
+    // Use for checking the number is a fibonacci number or not. console.log(solverjs.isFibonacci(5));
+    // The output is : true

 ## Number System Conversion
 We all know we have very frequently is number system conversion in programming, our number system conversion methods provide all type of conversion of the numbers systems.